 Treleaven Wines is a bigger operation with live music and a small café.
 Bright Leaf Vineyard is the more scenic choice.
 The boutique winery has 14 acres planted on a hill overlooking Cayuga Lake.

 Beyond Harriet Tubman’s Legacy in Central New York

-The Howlands had several ties to the Underground Railroad – the store itself was a safe haven for those who escaped from the South.
-Recent research indicates that Emily was also a friend and supporter of Harriet Tubman.
-The Opendore Project, once a Howland family home, now houses meeting space, women’s suffrage posters and other equal rights documents.
+The Howlands had several ties to the Underground Railroad.
+Their grocery store itself was a safe haven for those who escaped from the South.
+Scholars believe that Emily was a friend and supporter of Harriet Tubman.
+One of the Howland family homes now houses meeting space, women’s suffrage posters and other equal rights documents.

 After #Tubman200 Keep Going

 Make Auburn your base in September, which is International Underground Railroad Month, a great time to explore Auburn and Cayuga County along the Underground Railroad Tour.
-Look for more Tubman Bicentennial special events planned for 2022, including a Spoken Word performance, “Voices in the Legacy of Tubman.”
+Many more UGRR places of interestSince the widely-publicized Tubman Bicentennial events in 2022, you’ll find many more UGRR places of interest.

-As researchers contribute to the growing body of knowledge about her, discovering the legacy of Harriet Tubman in the Finger Lakes will become an even more enriching experience.
+As researchers contribute to work, their discoveries will amplify the legacy of Harriet Tubman in the Finger Lakes.

 Go now.
 Go again.
 Keep going.